 No. For some sessions, the music is taught aurally with sheet music available at the end for those who read.
 And, in many cases, sound files will be available in advance to help you.
 However, in more advanced sessions and workshops, you may get more out of it if you have a working knowledge of how to read music.

-Click on 'Virtual Coaching' in the navigation bar, at the top of this page, for all the details.
+Click on 'One-to-one Coaching' in the navigation bar, at the top of this page, for all the details.
 Click on an individual coach to see what their areas of interest are.
 You can email them or contact them via their websites to arrange dates and times to meet up.
 Please pay them directly in advance of your coaching session.